ibm-cloud-docs/cephaas/getting-started-fusionaas.md

 After your Satellite location is configured and your data center is ready:

-1. Work with your IBM representative to schedule installation
+1. Work with your IBM representative to schedule installation.
-2. IBM will coordinate the delivery and installation of hardware
+2. IBM will coordinate the delivery and installation of hardware.
 3. Once installed, you can begin provisioning resources:
    - **For Compute**: Create OpenShift clusters through the {{site.data.keyword.cloud_notm}} console
    - **For Storage**: Provision storage volumes and configure storage classes